Enowiz777/nc-apollo-movieql-client/readme.md

 - It will give us a lot of stuff.
 We get data, client, loading and error. when we call the useQuery hook.
 - declarative code: you only write code to get what you want.
 We just express what we want, and useQuery hook will give it to us.
 - imperative code: write every step of the way. step by step.

+## useQuery Variable

+20230310
+- Connect from Movies to movie screen.
+- Send variable to movie.

+- When the react component provide
+- GraphQL and apollo will provide apollo .

+- create a graphql script save it in the variable.
+- Use useQuery to fetch the data.

+*Power of Apollo Cache?*

+- When you click the movie title to get into the detailed page, it never loaded.
+- Apollo will save the result of the query to the memory of the browser or cache.
+When you go to a different screen and come back, you will see the data right away.

+## Apollo Dev Tools

+- Go to Apollo Client Devtools or search in Google.
+- This is a tool that you can inspect cache in a very cool way.
+- You can add to the chrome.
+- After it is added, you can refresh the page and inspect.
+- At the end, you can see apollo.
+- You can view More Tools and you will see other things.
+- You are going to see the Queries that you have run before.
+- It allows you to explore the API.
+- It is the same explorer that you have.
+- If you ever work in application, you can open the apollo dev tool and still find information about the API. types and all the queries and mutation and what they need.
+- All the information about the cache or the query is there.

+- Apollo will normalize the data for you.
+- In the movie.js, you can view the small,page,image.
+- In the movie, you are seeing that.
+- Apollo knows that field IDs are there.
+- Cache tab exist in there. when you search by the ID number.
+- Apollo cache knows about the movie.
+- If you request more data with the same ID, it will find the same ID and put the new data inside the cache.
+Which is super smart and cool.l
+-